jieggii/puffy/README.md

 # puffy
-Puffy is an extremely simple unixway GitHub webhook listener for push events which is supposed to be run as systemd service
+Puffy is an extremely simple unixway GitHub webhook listener for push events which is supposed to be run as systemd service.

-## Todo
-- [ ] Add payload signature validation

 ## Dependencies
 * golang

 ## Installation
 Simply run `install.sh` script to install puffy.
 The script will:
-* Build puffy binary and move it to `/usr/bin/puffy`
+* Build puffy binary and move it to `/usr/bin/puffy`.
-* Create `puffy` directory at `/etc/` and copy its config file to it
+* Create `puffy` directory at `/etc/` and copy its config file to it.
-* Copy `puffy.service` to `/etc/systemd/system/` directory
+* Copy `puffy.service` to `/etc/systemd/system/` directory.

+## Uninstallation
+Puffy can be easily uninstalled using `uninstall.sh` script.
+Just run it.
+It will remove all puffy files, including its config and systemd service file if you agree in interactive prompt

 ## Usage
-### 1: Configuration
+### Step 1: Configuration
-First you need to configure puffy.
-Configuration file is in `TOML`, so, primarily get acquainted with [toml specification](https://github.com/kezhuw/toml-spec)
+You need to configure puffy at first.
+Configuration file is in `TOML` format, so, primarily get acquainted with [toml specification](https://github.com/kezhuw/toml-spec).

 Open `/etc/puffy/config.toml` (this is where it is located by default) with your favourite text editor:
 ```toml